munificent/craftinginterpreters/book/classes.md

 ^code lox-instance-set-property

 No real magic here.
 We go straight to the Java map in the instance where fields are stored.
+Since we allow freely creating new fields on instances, there's no need to see if the key is already present.

 ## Methods on Classes

-You can create instances of classes and stuff data into them.
-But the class itself doesn't really *do* anything.
+You can create instances of classes and stuff data into them, but the class itself doesn't really *do* anything.
 Instances are just maps and all instances are more or less the same.
 To make them feel like instances *of classes*, we need behavior -- methods.